 Enter CustomGPT.ai: A New Frontier in Assessment

 This is where CustomGPT.ai enters the picture, offering a solution that addresses these longstanding limitations.
-Klymkowsky and Cooper’s study introduces us to Dewey, a ChatBot developed using the CustomGPT.ai system.
+Klymkowsky and Cooper’s study introduces us to Dewey, a ChatBot developed using the CustomGPT.ai system, showing how the platform works.
 Named after the influential education reformer John Dewey, this AI assistant is trained on a comprehensive set of sources related to cell and molecular biology.

 Dewey’s role goes beyond simply grading answers.
 Its task is to analyze student responses to multiple-choice questions, providing detailed summaries of missing or misapplied concepts.
 But what sets this approach apart is how it fundamentally changes the nature of the assessment itself.